GoodMorningA1i/UpgradedWebsiteFromScratch_HTML-CSS/README.md

 ## Usage

-- Use this project to get familiar with HTML and its different features :)
+- Use this project to get familiar with Bootstrap and its different components :)

 ## Contributing